 Using capacity freed from data reduction

-Once entities benefit from data reduction they effectively free capacity that can be reused.
-The freed capacity is returned to the pool and the stroage admin can act as follows:
+Once entities enjoy data reduction they effectively free capacity that needs to be reused.
+The amount of capacity that is freed returns to the pool.
+Now, it is up to the storage admin to decide whether to:

 - Leave the freed capacity in the pool, allowing any of the pool admins to use it